pkgxdev/brewkit/README.md

 ## Outside a Pantry Checkout

-Outside a pantry checkout you need to both ask `tea` to add brewkit to the environment and specify which package to operate on.
+Outside a pantry checkout, you need to both ask `tea` to add `brewkit` to the environment and specify which package to operate on.
 Outside a pantry checkout we operate against your tea installation (which defaults to `~/.tea`).